the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 ### 3. Update your BinderHub <a name="auth-step3"></a>

-To apply the config changes, we need to upgrade the deployed Helm chart using the same command as in [Step 5](#bh-step5).
+To apply the config changes, we need to upgrade the deployed Helm chart using the same command as in [Step 5: Connect JupyterHub and BinderHub](#bh-step5).
 ```bash
 helm upgrade shfhub jupyterhub/binderhub \
     --version=0.2.0-3b53fce \